sohamch08/sohamch08.github.io/_tabs/Research Works and Talks.md

 		</h5>
 		<p class="newlist">
 		<ul>
-			<li>I read the first 3 chapters of the book `Number Theoryin the Spirit of Ramanujan' by Bruce C Berndt and learned about  q -series</li>
+			<li>I read the first 3 chapters of the book 'Number Theoryin the Spirit of Ramanujan' by Bruce C Berndt and learned about  q -series</li>
 		<li>Also read the paper
 		Matching coefficients in the series expansions of certain  q -products and their reciprocals' by Nayandeep Deka Baruah, Hirakjyoti Das</li>
 		</ul>